FusterTormo/BioinfoWorkshop/README.md

 # Introduction to Linux
 Here you are going to find the slides and examples used by Francisco Fuster Tormo in the I Bioinformatics workshop

-To download the data, click in "clone or download" button, and, after in "Download ZIP".
+To download all the data, click in "clone or download" button, and, after in "Download ZIP".

+# Contact

+If you have questions, do not hesitate to contact me: ffuster@carrerasresearch.org

 # How to connect to cluster
 1. Open virtual box